 - Direct access from Abenobashi Station

 There are about 200 temples and shrines within the Tennoji district.
-Most of them are small and not frequently patronised, but you can spend hours wandering around discovering them.
+Most of them are small and not frequently patronized, but you can spend hours wandering around discovering them.
 But we suggest visiting Shitennoji Temple, one of the oldest temples in Japan: it dates back to 593!
 It was built by Prince Shotoku who supported the introduction of Buddhism into Japan.
-Although the buildings were destroyed by several fire throughout the centuries, they were reconstructed carefully to recreate the original design.
+Although the buildings were destroyed by several fires throughout the centuries, they were reconstructed carefully to recreate the original design.

 In order to enter the temple ground, you have to go through either Ishi Torii gate (stone torii gate), Gokuraku Mon (west gate), or Minami Daimon (south gate).
 The ‘right’ way to approach the temple ground is through Minami Daimon.
-Most of the outer buildings of the temple are free to view, however Chushin Garan or inner temple complex, the Treasure House, and the Gokurakujodo Garden require fees to enter.
+Most of the outer buildings of the temple are free to view, however Chushin Garan, or inner temple complex, the Treasure House, and the Gokurakujodo Garden require fees to enter.

 The inner complex includes the main hall (Kondo), the lecture hall (Kodo), and a five story pagoda.
 Here you can go inside the pagoda although it is not common for a temple to allow visitors to go inside the pagoda because it is a sacred place where the spirits of ancestors rest.
 Therefore, in Shitennoji Temple you are not allowed to take pictures either inside the pagoda or from the windows at the top.

 The Gokurakujodo Garden is a beautiful garden with a pond, streams and many cherry trees.
-The name means the Buddhist paradise.
+The name means Buddhist paradise.
 OPENIGN TIJDEN

 How to get to Shitennoji Temple